pankajparashar/canidev.tools/README.md

 - Alternatively, you can run `console.clear()` in the console to clear the previous commands.

 ## Clear network log
-Can I clear the requests in the network log?
+Can I clear all the requests in the network log?

 [Chrome](https://canidev.tools/clear-network-log/chrome):
 - In the **Network** panel, click the **Clear network log** button in the toolbar or press `Cmd+K` or `Ctrl+L` to clear all the network requests.